AdobeDocs/campaign-standard.en/help/integrating/using/configuring-campaign-points-of-interest-data-integration.md

 This step is described in the [Configuring a mobile application using SDK V4](https://helpx.adobe.com/campaign/kb/configuring-app-sdkv4.html) page.

-## Configuring Campaign-Points of Interest data integration with Adobe Experience Platform SDKs
+## Configuring Campaign-Points of Interest data integration with Adobe Experience Platform SDKs {#configuring-campaign-poi-aep-sdk}

 >[!NOTE]
 >